-The rudiment of proof theory, as it is expressed [niedergelegt] in the first communication, already contains the detailed formulation [genauere Ausgestaltung] of the formalism.
-In contrast to the Heidelberg talk the sharp separation of the logical-methematical formalism and the contentful "metamathematical" consideration is therein prominent, which is expressed [ausprägt] in particular by the distinction of signs "for communication" and symbols and variables of the formalism.
+The beginning of proof theory, as it is laid down in the first communication, already contains the detailed formulation of the formalism.
+In contrast to the Heidelberg talk, the sharp separation of the logical-mathematical formalism and the contentful "metamathematical" consideration is prominent, and is expressed in particular by the distinction of signs "for communication" and symbols and variables of the formalism.

-But, the formal restriction of the negation to inequalities [Ungleichungen] appears as a remnant of the stadium when this separation had not been per-
+But the formal restriction of the negation to inequalities appears as a remnant of the stage when this separation had not yet been performed, while a restriction is really only needed in the metamathematical application of negation.